Last updated: 24-05-2024. From web page: Council Constitution.

 1. Decisions made by officers under delegated powers fall into two principal categories, namely:

-• decisions delegated to officers in or following consultation with Cabinet Member (which may or may not be Key Decisions); and
+• decisions delegated to officers in or following consultation with the relevant Cabinet Member (which may or may not be Key Decisions); and

 • other decisions delegated to officer (which are not required to be taken in or following consultation with Cabinet Members) and which may or may not be Key Decisions.